mu-semtech/mu-ruby-template/README.md

 ## Experimental features
 #### MU_SPARQL_UPDATE_ENDPOINT environment variable
 Configure the SPARQL update endpoint path.
 This should be a path relative to the base of `MU_SPARQL_ENDPOINT`.
 Default: `/sparql`.
+The update endpoint can be retrieved via the `update_endpoint` helper method.

 #### sparql_escape()
 The Ruby templates extends the core classes `String`, `Date`, `Integer`, `Float` and `Boolean` with a `sparql_escape` method.
 This method can be used to avoid SPARQL injection by escaping user input while constructing a SPARQL query.
 E.g.